noahehall/theBookOfNoah/linux/cmdline.md

       - `sort -t ':' -k 3 -n /etc/passwd` sort the passwd file based on numerical userid

-# PROCESSES
+## PROCESSES
+  - Signals: how processes communicate with each other; a predefined message that processes recognize and may choose to ignore or act on
+    - 1: HUP : hangs up
+    - 2: INT: interrupts
+    - 3: QUIT: stops running
+    - 9: KILL: unconditionally temrinates
+    - 11: SEGV: preduces segment violation
+    - 15: TERM: terminates if possible
+    - 17: STOP: stops unconditinally but doesnt terminate
+    - 18: TSTP: stops or pauses.
+But continues to run in background
+    - 19: CONT: resumes execution after STOP or TSTP

+## cmd / process grouping / modifications
+  - Sequential cmd list: a list of commands to be run one-after-another
+    - cmd1; cmd2; cmd3; cmdX
+  - Sequential cmd list no errors: a list of commands that will run only if the previous cmd exited without error
+    - cmd1 && cmd2 && cmd3 && cmdX
+  - Process list w/ subshell: executes sequential commands in a subshell
+    - (cmd1; cmd2 && cmd3;  cmd4)
+    - (cmd1; cmd2 && cmd3; ((echo $BASH_SUBSHELL)) `create another subshell`
+    - `(cmdX;)&` put the process list in the background
+  - Process list w/out subshell: cmd list must end with a semicolon
+    - { cmd1 && cmd2; cmd3; }
+  - Background mode: allows the cmd to be processed in a subshell while releasing the CLI back to the user
+    - cmd1& `its the & that forces background mode`
+      - Returns the job number and the PID of the process
+    - Co-processing: spawns a subshell in background mode and executes a command within that subshell
-  - coproc JOB_NAME { CMD; }:  spawns a subshell in background mode(job) and runs CMD in that subshell; returning the background job number and the PID
+      - coproc: spawns a subshell in background mode(job) and runs CMD in that subshell; returning the background job number and the PID
-    - `coproc cmd` same thing but without naming the job
+        - `coproc cmd` spawn a subshell and run a background job
         - `coproc ( cmd1; cmdX )` combine co-processing with process lists creating nested subshells
+        - coproc JOB_NAME { CMD; } give the background job a custom name

   - jobs OPTIONS: display running background processes
     - -l `long listing; important for retrieving the PID of each process`